hoethan231/Concert-App/README.md

 First we will be adding our API key in order to make requests to the ticketmaster API.
 This will allow us to get data on all concerts in the US.

-Navigate to the `/frontend` directiory and add a file named `config.js` with the following code:
+Navigate to the `/frontend` directiory by using the `cd frontend` cmd and add a file named `config.js` with the following code:

 ```
 export const config = {